jianhuig/fairmetrics/cran-comments.md

 * Edited documentation to use the term "binary protected attribute" over "sensitive attribute" (personal preference)
 * Updating functions to ensure that `group` arguments are strictly binary.
 * Handling `NA` inputs with helper functions in `ModelPreformance.R`
+* Confidence interval lengths are now reflected dynamically in the column names.

 ## Version 1.0.4